The best Oregon Coast Towns to visit

 From the Portland area:

-Seaside (90 minutes): On busy days, get an early start and park at The Cove – Surfer’s Watch so your vehicle is positioned for sunset.
+Seaside (90 minutes): On busy days, start early and park at The Cove – Surfer’s Watch so your vehicle is positioned for sunset.
 Walk the promenade and eat at Osprey Cafe.

 Cannon Beach (90 minutes): I’ll put this on the list but be warned, this is the number one attraction on the Oregon Coast.
 In summer, leave early, park your car and walk the rest of the day, if possible.